Michelangelo, Last Judgment, Sistine Chapel, fresco, 1534-1541 (Vatican City, Rome). Speakers: Dr. Steven Zucker and Dr. Beth Harris

 Especially prominent are St. John Baptist and St. Peter who flank Christ to the left and right and share his massive proportions (above).
 John, the last prophet, is identifiable by the camel pelt that covers his groin and dangles behind his legs; and, Peter, the first pope, is identified by the keys he returns to Christ.
 His role as the keeper of the keys to the kingdom of heaven has ended.
 This gesture was a vivid reminder to the pope that his reign as Christ’s vicar was temporary—in the end, he too will to answer to Christ.

-In the lunettes (semi-circular spaces) at the top right and left, angels display the instruments of Christ’s passion, thus connecting this triumphal moment to Christ’s sacrificial death.
+In the lunettes (semi-circular spaces) at the top right and left, angels display the instruments of Christ’ Passion, thus connecting this triumphal moment to Christ’s sacrificial death.
 This portion of the wall projects one foot forward, making it visible to the priest at the altar below as he commemorates Christ’s sacrifice in the liturgy of the Eucharist.
-What is the Passion of Christ?

 Critical response: masterpiece or scandal?